-Techniques of Molecular Modelling: Molecular Orbital Methods
+Techniques of Molecular Modelling: Quantum Mechanical Methods

-Methods which integrate Hamiltonian and Basis set
+Methods which integrate Hamiltonian (H) and Basis set (Ψ)

-• AM1 (Austin Model 1, based on a parametrised Hartree-Fock model), a Semiempirical method parametrised for 42 elements.
+• AM1 (Austin Model 1, based on a parametrised Hartree-Fock model), a Semiempirical method parametrised for ~42 elements.
 The method uses only valence shell atomic orbitals, representing them with Slater functions (see below), whilst the inner shells (e.g. 1s for C) and other terms in the Hartree-Fock equations are modelled with parametric functions (often referred to as the NDDO set of approximations) in a manner similar to molecular mechanics.

 • PM3, a reparametrisation of AM1, introduced in 1989 and a bit like the curate's egg (much better for e.g. H-bonding).
 Parameters for 42 elements in all combinations.

 • PM6, a reparametrisation of PM3 introduced in 2007 and about twice as accurate.
 Includes parameters for 69 elements (but not necessarily all possible combinations) DOI: 10.1007/s00894-007-0233-4.
+In 2009, the method was extended with explicit terms for dispersion energies (van der Waals) and delocalized hydrogen bonds, PM6-DH2+.

 • Oniom: A method first introduced in 1996 which partitions a molecule into layers, each treated using a different approximation.
 The most common is a two layer model, the outer layer treated using molecular mechanics (or even a simpler unified field model), the inner one treated using MO theories.
 Three layer models apply one of mechanics, one of semi-empirical and one of ab initio MO theories (DOI: 10.1021/jp962071j)

-List of Ab initio/Density functional Hamiltonians List of Basis sets
+Η: List of Ab initio/Density functional Hamiltonians Ψ: List of Basis sets

 • RHF, or (Spin) Restricted Hartree Fock.
 Applied to singlet electronic states (all electrons paired) and used for relatively rapid prototyping of a calculation.
 No consideration for electron correlation.